Dramloc/tailwind-to-react/README.md

 All the examples are inspired by the preview components of Tailwind UI: https://tailwindui.com/preview.
 You should be able to use this tool to convert _most_ of Tailwind UI components.

-For now, the tailwind config can not be customized (but might be in the future!).
-If you want more control over it, you can use https://play.tailwindcss.com/ (a big inspiration for this tool).

 ## Supported Alpine features

 You can use the following Alpine JS directives to create dynamic state: